-- The end of the command.
-This is not necessarily an actual dot in the syntax file: See Section 6.2 [Commands], page 27, for more details. - Other words in all lowercase refer to BNF definitions, called productions.
+The end of the command.
+This is not necessarily an actual dot in the syntax file (see Section 6.2 [Commands], page 27).

+• Other words in all lowercase refer to BNF definitions, called productions.
 These productions are also known as nonterminals.
 Some nonterminals are very common, so they are defined here in English for clarity:

-var-list A list of one or more variable names or the keyword ALL. expression
+var-list A list of one or more variable names or the keyword ALL.

+expression